-Vindeby Wind Farm operated in Denmark from 1991 to 2016 and was decommissioned in 2017.
-It was located about 1.5 km to 3 km from the northwestern coast of Lolland Island (fig. 1).
+65 Vindeby Wind Farm operated in Denmark from 1991 to 2016 and was decommissioned in 2017.
+It was located 1.5 km to 3 km from the northwestern coast of Lolland Island (fig. 1).
 Due to its location, Vindeby may be regarded as a coastal site instead of an offshore one.
 Vindeby has a flat topography with an average elevation under 11 m amsl, whereas the water depth around the wind farm ranges from 2 m to 5 m (Barthelmie et al., 1994).
 As pointed out by Johnson et al. (1998), the average significant wave height H_s at Vindeby is under 1 m.
-The water depth increases from eacaround 3 m in the proximity of the wind farm up to eacapproximately 20 m, away from the northern side of the wind farm.
+The water depth increases from around 3 m in the proximity of the wind farm up to approximately 20 m, away from the northern side of the wind farm.

-The wind farm comprised of comprised 11 Bonus 450 kW turbines arranged in two rows with 300 m spacing along the 325°-145° line and three meteorological masts (fig. 2).
+The wind farm comprised comprised 11 Bonus 450 kW turbines arranged in two rows with 300 m spacing along the 325°-145° line and three meteorological masts (fig. 2).
 The three masts were the Land Mast (LM), the Sea Mast South (SMS), and the Sea Mast West (SMW) where the two latter were placed offshore (fig. 2).
 Both SMS and SMW were installed in 1993 and decommissioned in 2001 and 1998, respectively.
-Measurements from LM and SMS were used by Barthelmie (1999) to assess the influence of the thermal stratification of the atmosphere on coastal wind climates.
+Measurements from LM and SMS were used by Barthelmie (1999) to assess

+75 the influence of the thermal stratification of the atmosphere on coastal wind climates.
 The present study considers only wind measurements from SMW due to the availability of the data.
-Information on the measurement from LM and SMS linked to the atmospheric stability conditions can be found in Barthelmie (1999).

-The SMW was a triangular lattice tower with a height of $48 \,\mathrm{m}$ amsl as sketched in fig. 3.
+SMW was a triangular lattice tower with a height of 48 m amsl as sketched in fig. 3.
 The booms on the SMW were mounted on both sides of the tower at 46° and 226° from the north and are referred to as the northern and southern boom, respectively.
-The booms' length ranged from $1.6 \,\mathrm{m}$ to $4.0 \,\mathrm{m}$ and their diameter was $50 \,\mathrm{mm}$ (Barthelmie et al., 1994).
-Three F2360a GILL 3-axis ultrasonic anemometers (SAs) were mounted on the southern booms at $45 \,\mathrm{m}$, $18 \,\mathrm{m}$ and $6 \,\mathrm{m}$ 45, 18, and $6 \,\mathrm{m}$ amsl and operated with a sampling rate of $20 \,\mathrm{Hz}$.
-Two Risø P2021 resolver wind vanes with wind direction transmitters
+The booms' length ranged from 1.6 m to 4.0 m and their diameter was 50 mm (Barthelmie et al., 1994).
+Three F2360a GILL